BestTimesToVisit.com Logo

 activity

-Experience Prague from a unique perspective with a kayaking tour on the Vltava River.
-Paddle past iconic landmarks like Charles Bridge and Prague Castle, enjoying a refreshing escape from the city's hustle and bustle.
+Explore Prague from a unique perspective with a kayaking tour on the Vltava River.
+Paddle past iconic landmarks like Charles Bridge and enjoy stunning views of the city skyline.
 Best done on a calm, sunny day.

 Best time: May-September